JoshuaHolloway/WebAssembly/1/14/readme.txt

 -Note the massive reduction in size of demo.js and demo.wasm

 ====================================
-14: Compilation Options (Part 4: )
+14: Compilation Options (Part 4: Prepend (or append) our own additional JS to the generated Emscripten JS file)

 -We can use the JavaScript Closure compiler with the flag --closure -This requires Java to be installed though :(